rzabolotin/nz-visa-assistant/README.md

 The basic flow is presented in [this notebook](notebooks/1.basic_rag.ipynb).
 It uses the `minisearch` library for search and the `anthropic' api for RAG.

+### Evaluating different retrieval approaches

+I created ground truth data for evaluating different retrieval approaches using the [script](scripts/generate_ground_truth.py).

+In the [evaluation notebook](notebooks/2.retrieval_evaluation.ipynb) I tested various retrieval methods including Minsearch and Elasticsearch configurations.
+I compared text-based and vector-based search, with and without content chunking.
+My analysis, using metrics like Hit Rate, MRR, and NDCG, revealed that Elasticsearch's combined search method performed best.
+This approach, leveraging both text and vector capabilities, was chosen for its robust performance across diverse query types.

 ## How to Run the Project

 ### Prerequisites